CloudLabsAI-Azure/contoso-creative-writer/Labs/Instructions/exercise1.md

 1. Return to your **Visual Studio Code** terminal, now it prompts you to select subscription with a list of subscriptions, enter **1** and hit enter.

-1. In the next prompt to select location, select **East US**.

-1. In the next prompt for selecting resource group, select **rg-creative** resource group from the list.

 1. Run the following command to set execution policy to avoid any security related issues.

    ```